warenghem/frontend/content/en-us/shop/belt-dionysos.md

 ---
-id: 1
+id: 2
-sku: WAD48NB
+sku: WADBTNB
-name: Dionysos 48H
+name: Dionysos Belt
-slogan: Vines and flax.
-Such is his destiny.
+slogan: She won't let you down.
 description: 'The Dionysos 48H is the centerpiece of the collection.
 Lightweight, flexible and always ready to accompany you on your travels, the bag does justice to to his name: luggage experts will easily accommodate a week of clothing in its generous interior, with cabin baggage dimensions. '
 details:
-- Cabin size
-- Organic French linen lining
-- Metallic pieces in silver color
+- Warenghem engraving on the side
+- Made in France engraving on the other side
+- Metal buckle made in France with brushed palladium finish
 - Dark Bugatti blue slice wax
-- Double zipped closure made in France
-- Removable, adjustable shoulder strap.
-Up to 50cm
 care: "<p><strong>Our Dionysos® wine leather has been extensively tested.
 It is as strong as animal leather and - <em>on the contrary</em> - requires very little maintenance.</strong></p><p>But to preserve the beauty of this item over the years,